A framework for deep learning emulation of numerical models with a case study in satellite remote sensing: Methods

-for data samples $\{x_i, y_i\}_{i=1}^N$.
-The first term represents the objective function expresses the log likelihood of the model while Kullback–Leibler divergence (KL) term acts as a regularizer by discouraging separation between the approximate posterior and the model prior.
+The first term represents expresses the log likelihood of the model while Kullback–Leibler divergence ($KL$) term acts as a regularizer by discouraging separation between the approximate posterior and the true posterior distribution.
+The loss function, $\mathscr{L}_{\mathcal{X}}(\theta)$ is written as follows for labels $\{y_i\}_{i=1}^N$ and output values $\{\hat{y}_i\}_{i=1}^N$:

-During inference, stochastic forward passes generate $T$ independent and identically distributed samples.
-From these, we can empirically approximate the model's predictive distribution, the variance of which expresses the model's confidence internal.
-With $T$ samples of $[\hat{\mathbf{y}}, \hat{\sigma}]$ from the Bayesian network $f^\mathbf{W}(X)$, the unbiased estimates of the first two moments of the predictive distribution are:
+Noise in the input data is represented using the uncertainty regularization term $\hat{\sigma_i}$ \cite{kendall2017uncertainties}.
+Through minimization of the loss function, the level of noise inherent in the data is learned implicitly.
+Further, the model's epistemic uncertainty is characterized by the predictive variance \cite{kendall2017uncertainties}.
+During inference, stochastic forward passes generate $T$ independent and identically distributed samples from $T$ thinned networks.
+From these samples, we can empirically approximate the model's predictive distribution at each pixel.
+With $T$ samples of $[\hat{\mathbf{y}}, \hat{\sigma}]$ from the Bayesian network $f^\mathbf{W}(X)$ the unbiased estimates of the first two moments of the predictive distribution are:

-Dropout is already applied in many deep learning models to discourage overfitting, and thus allows UQ without adding any computational complexity \cite{srivastava2014dropout}.
-Uncertainty estimation from dropout encompasses both epistemic uncertainty, reducible though collection of more data, and aleatoric uncertainty from measurement noise.
-All models used in this work are Bayesian models implemented with concrete dropout.
-Concrete dropout is a variant that adapts dropout probability to obtain well calibrated uncertainty estimate \cite{gal2017concrete}.
+This estimate of uncertainty is obtained through supervision of the task rather than requiring ``uncertainty labels''.
+It theoretically comprises both aleatoric uncertainty, from measurement noise, and epistemic uncertainty, reducible though collection of more data \cite{gal2016uncertainty}.